King-Rian/ai-case-study/README.md

 ### Market Size for Tesla's Autopilot Technology

-The market for Tesla's Autopilot technology is substantial and growing, driven by the increasing demand for electric vehicles (EVs) and advanced driver-assistance systems.
+The market for Tesla's Autopilot technology is substantial and growing, driven by the increasing demand for electric vehicles (EVs) and advanced driver-assistance systems (ADAS).
 The global electric vehicle market is projected to reach 145 million cars by 2030, fueled by supportive policies and technological advancements.
-As a leading EV manufacturer, Tesla is poised to capture a significant share of this expanding market.
+As a leading EV manufacturer, Tesla is poised to capture a significant share of this expanding market (source: [That Tesla Channel](https://www.thatteslachannel.com/a-timeline-of-tesla-autopilot-from-inception-to-now/)).

 Additionally, the ADAS market, valued at USD 20.82 billion in 2020, is expected to grow at a CAGR of 16.0% through 2028.
-Tesla's Autopilot technology plays a pivotal role in this market's growth trajectory (source: [That Tesla Channel](https://www.thatteslachannel.com/a-timeline-of-tesla-autopilot-from-inception-to-now/)).
+Tesla's Autopilot technology plays a pivotal role in this market's growth trajectory.

 Moreover, Tesla competes in the luxury vehicle segment alongside brands like BMW, Mercedes-Benz, and Audi.
-The luxury vehicle market continues to grow, and Tesla's integration of luxury, advanced technology, and sustainability appeals to a broad range of luxury car buyers (source: [That Tesla Channel](https://www.thatteslachannel.com/a-timeline-of-tesla-autopilot-from-inception-to-now/)).
+The luxury vehicle market continues to grow, and Tesla's integration of luxury, advanced technology, and sustainability appeals to a broad range of luxury car buyers.

 * **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**